 4.2 Procedure

 4.2.1 Weigh 1 000 g of the test sample into a previously weighed platinum crucible.
 Heat gently at first, and then at a gradually increasing temperature.
-Finally ignite at 900 °C to 950 °C for half an hour and raise the temperature to 1 000 °C. Keep for about 10 minutes, cool and weigh.
+Finally ignite at 900 °C to 950 °C for half an hour and raise the temperature to 1 000 °C. Keep for about 10 min, cool and weigh.
 Repeat heating, cooling and weighing till constant mass is obtained.
 Difference in mass represents loss on ignition.

 4.3 Calculation